How did F Perkins become the largest manufacturer of diesel engines in the world?

 S Pearson & Son was the largest engineering firm in the world by 1905, employing 60,000 men.
 Weetman Pearson was one of the wealthiest men in England.

 Mexican Eagle went public in 1910, with a capital of £3 million.
 Its production output over the next two years was estimated at 750,000 tons.
-Mexican Eagle was recognised as a strong competitor to Standard Oil Co, controlled by John D Rockefeller (1839 – 1937).

 The value of Mexican Eagle tripled between 1910 and 1913.
 Between 1912 and 1913, the company held an estimated 50 percent market share for fuel products in Great Britain.
 Production in 1913 was eleven million barrels.
 Mexican Eagle was the largest British company by 1913.

 Mexico was the third largest oil producer in the world by 1914, after the United States and Russia, and Pearson controlled around 60 percent of the country’s output.

 According to a contemporary quote from the Daily Mail, “oil is the new source of power that will govern the future industrial development of the world”.

 Mexican Eagle produced nearly 19 million barrels of oil in 1919.

 With a market capitalization of £79 million, the Pearson group of companies ranked as by far the largest business in Britain by 1919, with a valuation more than 25 percent higher than its nearest rival, Burmah Oil.*

 Pearson sells Mexican Eagle to Shell

 Pearson sold control of his oil interests, including 35 percent of the ordinary capital of Mexican Eagle, to the Shell Transport & Trading Co for a reported £10 million in 1919.
 Shell representatives were given a majority on both boards of directors.